wetryingtodorock/getblock-docs/en/rpc-service/ksm/json-rpc/ksm_chain_getFinalizedHead.md

 ---
-title: ksm:chain_getFinalizedHead \[POST\]
+title: chain_getFinalizedHead - Kusama
-description: Get hash of the last finalized block in the canon chain.
+description: Example code for the chain_getFinalizedHead json-rpc method. Сomplete guide on how to use chain_getFinalizedHead json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters